sudhanshu-gupta-3/TDS-evaluation/Prompt.md

 ## Inference Engine

 Use **YOLOv8** as the primary object detection architecture.

-Alternative architectures may be considered if they provide Better latency, Higher mAP, Improved edge-device performance
+Alternative architectures may be considered if they provide Better latency, Higher mAP, Improved edge device performance

 ## Performance Optimization